BoronII/mushroom-species-classification-by-image-pytorch/README.md

 activity in the Canadian province of British Columbia.
 Being a canadian myseld, this is the geographical region I decided to focus my efforts on.

-The rest of the details can be found in the current version of the exposition notebook for this project.
+The rest of the details can be found in the latest version of the exposition notebook for this project.